 Crowns are made by taking an impression of the tooth or teeth they'll be covering.
 Before this impression is created, your dentist must first reduce your tooth's size so that the crown fits properly.
 Your dentist may also place a temporary crown while the permanent one is being made.
 One of the trickiest things to get right is the margin space--where the crown meets the gum.
 Dr. Basil is renown in creating margins that are undetectable to the naked eye.

-Though they sometimes become loose or fall out, crowns can last a lifetime if properly maintained.
+Crowns can last a lifetime if properly maintained.

 A bridge may be recommended if you're missing one or more teeth, and can be delivered in Dr. Basil's West Hartford dental office or her New Britain Dental office.
 Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a bad bite.
 The imbalance caused by missing teeth can also lead to gum disease and temporomandibular joint (TMJ) disorders.